songshan0321/ICNet-tensorflow/README.md

-# ICNet_tensorflow
+# ICNet Tensorflow for ADE20K Indoor Images
-ICNet Tensorflow for ADE20K Indoor Images
+This repo is modified based on [hellochick/ICNet-tensorflow](https://github.com/hellochick/ICNet-tensorflow) which provides a TensorFlow-based implementation of paper "[ICNet for Real-Time Semantic Segmentation on High-Resolution Images](https://arxiv.org/abs/1704.08545)," by Hengshuang Zhao, and et. al. (ECCV'18).

-Changes:
+Changes from the original repo:

 - Added [relabel.py](relabel.py) to do class relabeling.
 - Added graph plotting during training.